vikinganalytics/daeploy/docs/source/content/advanced_tutorials/testing_services.rst

 Functions That Do Not Work Locally
 ----------------------------------

-There are three ways to run an Daeploy service.
+There are three ways to run a Daeploy service.
 We have seen how to deploy and run your services to a manager using ``daeploy deploy`` many times now, but you could also run it with ``python <project_path>/service.py`` in which case it will be run as it's own webserver on localhost if `service.py` ends with